-The entire waste industry will be saddened for the loss to the relatives of the men.
+The entire waste industry was saddened by the loss to the relatives of the men.

 It is too early to say whether our suspicions are correct, but the landfill operator will need to improve operational training for all their landfill workers.
 These accidents are all avoidable with proper safety training and awareness.

-Below we provide excerpts from the articles to which we refer:
+Below, we provide excerpts from the articles about the Suffolk Landfill Accident in the US, to which we refer:

-2 workers dead after becoming trapped inside concrete pipe at Suffolk landfill (US)
+2 workers dead after becoming trapped inside a concrete pipe at Suffolk landfill accident (US)

 Two workers died Tuesday after getting trapped inside a vertical concrete pipe at the John C. Holland landfill, according to a city spokeswoman.